The-Statistical-Thermodynamics-Group/Final-Project/README.md

 # The Effectiveness of Various Precautions for Pandemics

 ## Motivation
 Test the effectiveness of various precautions for pandemics such as wearing masks, social distancing, quarantine, and so on.
-See how effective these preventive measures is.
-Find a best way to control the pandemic.
+See how effective these preventive measures is and find a best way to control the pandemic.

 ## Model
 ### SIR Model
 There are three kinds of people in model.
 - Susceptible (S): blue color
 - Infectious (I): red color
-- Recovered or Removed (died) (R): gray color\
+- Recovered or Removed (died) (R): gray color

 Initialized parameters:
 - `infection_radius` = 0.5